 You might wonder if you can get unbiased information from us, a solar installation company.
 That’s a fair concern.
 We’ll say that solar can provide powerful financial and environmental benefits to many, but not all businesses.
 Tricking an organization into going solar when it’s not best for them just to generate business isn’t good for our company either.

 So to help you understand whether or not solar is right for you, we’ve put together a list of pros and cons specific to solar for businesses.
 These will help you understand solar's benefits and disadvantages to your business.

 Solar Energy Reduces Your Overhead

-It’s a simple business equation: reduce overhead, increase profits.
+It’s a simple business equation: reduce overhead, and increase profits.
 All businesses strive to boost efficiency and bolster the bottom line.
 Solar energy is one easy way you can achieve this.

-Installing a solar system allows your business to produce its own, free electricity, knocking down a significant and unavoidable monthly expense.
+Installing a solar system allows your business to produce its own free electricity, knocking down a significant and unavoidable monthly expense.
 These savings are something you can get used to.
 Many solar panels are guaranteed for up to 25 to 30 years and may operate even longer, so you’ll be producing free electricity for decades.

 Installing Solar Means Great Tax Incentives

 Solar is great for the environment, and the government likes that.
 They want more businesses to invest in solar, so they’re making it even more affordable with substantial tax-saving incentives.

 The Solar Investment Tax Credit (ITC) allows businesses to recoup 30% of their system’s cost through a credit on their federal taxes.